AI for hyper personalization: 4 steps to upgrade your customer journey

 With generative AI taking over the world, everyone including journalists, colleagues, random LinkedIn connections, and even influencers have something to say about the topic, regardless of their understanding of the tech behind the trend.
 Experts project that companies fully using AI technologies to enhance operational effectiveness could increase cash flow by 118%.
 So while it’s clear that this technology has a real impact on business results, what does it actually do?
 The challenge is sifting through media buzzwords and hype to determine which applications will actually create a unique and engaging customer experience.

 How can companies efficiently implement AI-powered tools at each step of the customer journey to enhance the consumer experience and drive sales?
 If your industry isn’t known for digital innovation, don't worry.
-We gathered best practices from across industries to show you different ways to upgrade your customer journey.
+We gathered best practices from across industries to show you different ways to user hyper personalization.

 Table of contents